Experience Penn State Behrend's history by jumping to the following points on this timeline.

 Renovation of the Reed Union Building begins with considerable student input driving improvements to the facility.

 The growth of Penn State Behrend over 60 years is captured in a group shot of faculty and staff.

 A new outreach program, the Young People’s Chorus of Erie (YPC), is launched to bring children of diverse abilities and backgrounds together in song.
 (Penn State Behrend operates this program for more than ten years, discontinuing it in June 2020.)

 The college received the AMCC Presidents’ Cup for the eighth time in the award’s nine-year history.

 Fire destroys Dobbins Dining Hall and Gazebo during the spring semester while the facility was undergoing a $7.5 million renovation.
-Dining service was temporarily relocated to Erie Hall, and Dobbins was back in business--and bigger and better than ever--by fall semester.
+Dining service was temporarily relocated to Erie Hall, and Dobbins was back in business—and bigger and better than ever—by fall semester.

 After 29 years at Penn State Behrend, Dr. John D. "Jack" Burke retires from his position as chancellor on June 30.
 The Jack Burke Research and Economic Development Center was renamed in his honor.

 Dr. Donald L. Birx begins his tenure as chancellor effective July 1, becoming the college's fifth leader.